flaviamotta/Report1_Machine_Learning/README.md

 Rio de Janeiro and Belo Horizonte.

 At first, the division of 80% and 20% was chosen.
-However, later, an analysis was made with the confidence intervals in order to understand whether this chosen percentage is consistent with the desired interval.
+However, later, an analysis was made with the confidence intervals in order to understand whether this percentage is consistent with the desired interval.
 The results show that the chosen division is suitable for the database.
 This because even though the amplitude is smaller in the division 70% - 30%, we obtain a higher estimated risk in this scenario.
 We then decided to continue with the choice of 80% and 20%